F0lak/dm_open_ref/ref/proc/noise_hash.md

 will be the same for any given set of input numbers.
 This can be used on its own or as part of a more in-depth noise algorithm.

-If the
-first argument is a string, that may be used in future versions to specify the type of hash to use.
+If the first argument is a string, that may be used in future versions to specify the type of hash to use.
 For now it is not used.

+> [!DANGER]
-Non-numbers provided to the proc will be interpreted arbitrarily.
+> Non-numbers provided to the proc will be interpreted arbitrarily.
 Don\'t do that.

 > [!TIP]